BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Introduction

+Latent diffusion models (LDMs) are a new type of diffusion model, which have also been used in graph generation tasks.
+Instead of directly operating on nodes or edges in complex discrete graph space, the LDMs-based graph generation framework moves the graph diffusion process from high-dimensional discrete graph space to low-dimensional latent space with a pretrained encoder, and then applies diffusion there, enabling smoother, faster, and more expressive graph generation.
+Latent diffusion models for graph generation can also achieve controllable graph generation based on the guidance of external conditions such as gene expression profiles \cite{gldm}, protein's secondary structure \cite{hu2024secondary}, 3D graphs \cite{you2024latent}, masked graphs \cite{zhou2024unifying}, text prompts \cite{3mdiff,hgldm}.

+For example, 3M-Diffusion \cite{3mdiff} accepts text prompts as conditions to guide a latent diffusion model in generating latent representations of graphs, which are subsequently decoded through a VAE to produce target graphs, thereby enabling precise control over the structural and semantic properties of generated graphs.

 Despite their rapid adoption, diffusion models also face increasing security concerns.
-Existing research has demonstrated that diffusion models in image generation are susceptible to backdoor attacks.
-Backdoor attacks inject training samples with \textit{triggers} (specific patterns or signals designed by attackers, intentionally embedded into the input) to obtain \textit{poisoned samples}, and subsequently implant hidden behaviors into model to obtain \textit{backdoored model} by training model on the poisoned samples.
-In inference stage, when the trigger appears, the backdoor in the backdoored model is activated to execute attacker-specified objectives; when facing input without trigger, the backdoored model behaves similarly to a \textit{clean model} (a model without backdoor, trained on benign samples), making the attack stealthy and harmful.
+Existing research \cite{baddiff,trojdiff,rickrolling} has demonstrated that diffusion models in image generation are susceptible to backdoor attacks.
+Backdoor attacks inject training samples with \textit{triggers} (specific patterns or signals designed by attackers, intentionally embedded into the input) to obtain \textit{poisoned samples}, and subsequently implant hidden behaviors into the model to obtain a \textit{backdoored model} by training the model on the poisoned samples.
+In the inference stage, when the trigger appears, the backdoor in the backdoored model is activated to execute attacker-specified objectives; when facing input without a trigger, the backdoored model behaves similarly to a \textit{clean model} (a model without backdoor, trained on benign samples), making the attack stealthy and harmful.
 Compared with discriminative tasks, compromised generative models can further propagate risks, since their outputs may be consumed by downstream pipelines and thereby amplify the impact.
-Studies such as BadDiffusion \citep{baddiff} and TrojDiff \citep{trojdiff} have proven that unconditional image generation diffusion models are vulnerable to backdoor attacks.
-In the domain of conditional generation, \citet{rickrolling} and \citet{zhai2023text} demonstrated that it is possible to implant backdoors into text-to-image diffusion models and manipulate generation results through linguistic triggers.